andreaintech/Book-Notes-React-Native-for-Mobile-Development/README.md

 We are all set to start working with React, but before we create our first app we recommend that you install React Developer Tools, a very useful Chrome extension that allows you to inspect the React component hierarchy in the Chrome browser.
 This tool can help boost your productivity.

-To install this extension, search for React Developer Tools in the Chrome app or open the following [link](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) in the Chrome browser.
+Click [here](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) to install React Developer Tools.